Berkanktk/SE05-CS/Lab07-Glassfish/Readme.md

 # Exercises
 Penetration testing exercise using metasploit on Glassfish.
-The exercise targets the Glassfish application server running under Windows in the metas- ploitable~3 image.
+The exercise targets the Glassfish application server running under Windows in the metasploitable3 image.
 The test is performed via a brute force attack against the login page.

 In this exercise we need the Kali machine (for penetration testing) and the vulnerable